-Now look at the reference sheet, Songs For The 12 Intervals, which you should have printed before you downloaded this article.
+Now look at the reference sheet, Songs For The 12 Intervals, which you will also find here.
 The sheet lists common songs that demonstrate each of the intervals.
 They are organized by the number of semitone between the tonic note and yours.
 There are selections for ascending and descending intervals.

-When you hear the pitch pipe, in your mind, sing that note (or its octave)as the start of your interval song.
+When you hear the pitch pipe, in your mind, sing that note (or its octave )as the start of your interval song.
 Then proceed to the next note in the song which is the same as your starting note.

-For the example, above you might choose Dash-ing [through the snow], or It Came [upon a midnight clear] for the 9 semitone ascending or perhaps Hey Jude [don't bring me down] or Frost-y [the snowman] if you are more comfortable descending from the octave.
+For the example above, you might choose "Dash-ing [through the snow]", or "It Came [upon a midnight clear]" for the 9 semitone ascending or perhaps "Hey Jude [don't bring me down]" or "Frost-y [the snowman]" if you are more comfortable descending from the octave.

 Choose your interval song when you begin your practice and use each time you sing along with the track to make sure you can always find that opening note with confidence.